Jiemas/nine-sols-modding/README.md

 ### Color Options
 - Must have enabled color changes
-- Modify keyboard shortcut to reload material and shaders used to modify colors
 - Modify the colors based on RGB value

 ## Phase 1